Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

 #### The GET Request
 One of the most common HTTP methods is GET. <br>
-The GET method indicates that you’re trying to get or retrieve data from a specified resource.<br>
+The GET method indicates that you're trying to get or retrieve data from a specified resource.<br>
 To make a GET request you can invoke `requests.get()`.
 ```python
 import requests